Part – 1

 - Seller Distribution

-Gewattha.com’s distribution has used the term ‘Shipping’ for island-wide distribution & export.
+Gewattha.com’s internal distribution system named as ‘Shipping’ for island-wide distribution & export.
 If buyers buy products through gewattha.com sellers might be able to deliver the products to the buyer’s places with charge or without a charge.
 This depends on both parties’ location.
 Both parties need to agree on what is the most convenient way to complete distribution.
 If the seller does not provide distribution, a seller needs to mention it in the product description.

 2. Buyer transportation